 BACKGROUND:

 ICANN has requested public comments on a proposal for Establishment of a Continued Operations Fund (“COF”), as an alternative to the Continuity Operations Instrument (“COI”).
 Although the issue of the Continuity instrument appeared closed, upon receipt of a proposal from a single constituency of the GNSO, the staff decided to reopen this topic for consideration, and now is requesting public comment.
-The BC notes this new approach to considering potential improvements in implementation details for the new gTLD Program and provides comments on this topic.
+The BC notes this new approach to considering potential improvements in implementation details for the new gTLD Program.

 The COI is a current requirement in the Applicant Guidebook for the upcoming New Top Level Domain (“New TLD”) process.
 The alternative COF proposal comes from the Registries Stakeholder Group (RySG) and is accompanied by an addendum produced by the Afilias and PIR, supported by some other parties.